Ocelot-Social-Community/Ocelot-Social/README.md

 docker-compose -f docker-compose.yml up
 ```

-This will start all required docker containers
+This will start all required Docker containers

 ## Developer Chat